Suvintm/suvineditography/README.md

-Its a website, which provides multiple editing tools
+Its a website, which provides multiple editing tools..